jhung-cybersecurity/Portfolio-Activity-3_Apply-OS-Hardening-Techniques/README.md

-# Project #3 - Apply OS Hardening Techniques
+# Portfolio Activity #3 - Apply OS Hardening Techniques

 > __Notes For The Readers:__
 >